cabforum/smime/SBR.md

 The CA SHALL use a documented process to check the accuracy of the database and ensure its data is acceptable, including reviewing the database provider's terms of use.
 The CA SHALL NOT use any data in a QIIS that the CA knows is

-  i. self-reported and
+1. Self-reported; and
-  ii. not verified by the QIIS as accurate.
+2. Not verified by the QIIS as accurate.

 Databases in which the CA or its owners or affiliated companies maintain a controlling interest, or in which any Registration Authorities or subcontractors to whom the CA has outsourced any portion of the vetting process (or their owners or affiliated companies) maintain any ownership or beneficial interest, do not qualify as a QIIS.